jwhited02/deep-learning-challenge/README.md

 #### Neurons, Layers, and Activation Functions:
 - I tried multiple different ways to increase accuracy, and no matter what I did I could not get the accuracy to 75%.
 I tried getting rid of extra columns, adding more hidden layers, and adding more neurons on the hidden layers but at a certain point it became overkill which is why I added the droupout layer.
 In the end, this is what I ended up using and I tried to maximize the performance as much as I could.
 - The neural network model consisted of three layers:
-  - **Input Layer**: The input layer had a number of neurons corresponding to the number of input features.
   - **Hidden Layers**:
+    - The first hidden layer had 256 neurons, using the `relu` activation function.
-    - The first hidden layer had 128 neurons, using the `relu` activation function.
+    - The second hidden layer had 128 neurons, also using the `relu` activation function.
-    - The second hidden layer had 64 neurons, also using the `relu` activation function.
+    - The third hidden layer had 64 neurons, also using the `relu` activation function.
+    - The fourth hidden layer had 32 neurons, also using the `relu` activation function.
   - **Output Layer**: The output layer consisted of a single neuron with a `sigmoid` activation function to produce a binary classification (successful or unsuccessful).

 #### Model Performance:
-- **Accuracy**: The model achieved an accuracy of approximately 70%, falling short of the target accuracy of 75%.
+- **Accuracy**: The model achieved an accuracy of approximately 69.62%, falling short of the target accuracy of 75%.
 - **Loss**: The model's binary cross-entropy loss metric was used to assess how well the model performed on the training and validation data.

 #### Steps to Increase Performance: